quantavil/obsidian/Testing/Testing Basics And Test Management.md

 4. Test Closure phase

 ### Requirement Analysis Phase

-Software Requirement Specification (SRS)
-Document definition of a condition or ability that needs to be possessed by a system or its component to attain an objective of the user
+**Software Requirement Specification (SRS) :** Document definition of a condition or ability that needs to be possessed by a system or its component to attain an objective of the user

-Functional and Non Functional Requirements:
+**Functional and Non Functional Requirements:**
 Functional - state what the system should do
 eg: gender field by default <blank>, drop-down - male or female if the field is blank and click submit button - shall display an error message.